jposawa/weatherdata/README.md

 # weatherdata
-Graphic historical data from Brazil's temperature and precipitation over the years
+Graphic historical data from Brazil's temperature and precipitation over the years (1901 ~ 2012).

+The graph also shows the coldest year on Earth (1983) and the hottest (2020) although the API's data array doesn't show temperature neither precipitation data of 2020 yet.

+The website was made using React.
+The API request was made using [Axios](https://axios-http.com/docs/intro) and the graph built with [plotly](https://plotly.com/javascript/react/).
+For graph options switch I used the [Switch component from ant design](https://ant.design/components/switch/).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).